Eviction-Data-Research/nsf-prototype/README.md

    `postgresql://[username[:password]@][host[:port],]/database`

 5. Run `uvicorn src.main:app --reload --port 8443`.
-Your backend API should now be listening on localhost:8443.
+Your backend API should now be listening to requests on localhost:8443.

 ### Frontend